-Renesas offers the next generation magnetoresistive random-access memory (MRAM) by utilizing a proprietary technology called perpendicular magnetic-tunnel-junction STT (spin-transfer torque) to achieve best-in-class non-volatile memory with long data retention and fast serial and parallel interfaces.
-With a wide range of memory densities and high operating temperatures, Renesas’ MRAM is suited for applications ranging from factory automation equipment requiring fast back-up data retrieval to medical data units with long-term data storage requirements.
+Renesas offers the next-generation magnetoresistive random-access memory (MRAM) by utilizing a proprietary technology called perpendicular magnetic-tunnel-junction STT (spin-transfer torque) to achieve best-in-class non-volatile memory with long data retention and fast serial and parallel interfaces.
+With a wide range of memory densities and high operating temperatures, Renesas’ MRAM is suited for applications ranging from factory automation equipment requiring fast backup data retrieval to medical data units with long-term data storage requirements.

 Renesas MRAM product offerings include: